tdeekens/flopflip/readme.md

 ## Documentation

-Flopflip allows you to manage feature flags through [LaunchDarkly](https://launchdarkly.com/) within an application written using React and Redux.
+Flopflip allows you to manage feature flags through [LaunchDarkly](https://launchdarkly.com/) within an application written using React with or without Redux.

-### API & exports
+### `@flopflip/react-redux` API & exports

-The `modules/index.js` exports:

 - `createFlopFlipEnhancer` a redux store enhancer to configure LaunchDarkly and add feature toggle state to your redux store
 - `ConfigureFlopFlip` a component to configure LaunchDarkly (alternative to the store enhancer)